Asana has become one of the most used project management platforms within a short span.

 - Teams can keep their data confidential with this one

-The platform isn’t without problems.
+The platform isn’t without its problems.
 For one thing, it does not provide the number of hours required to get a job done.
 And it has some glitches which can hamper the user experience.

 This is an ideal Asana alternative for those project managers who feel their team’s schedules change too often.
 Team members can access their work anywhere with this one, making it quite a reliable ally.